PSY 100 Introduction to Psychology 3 SH

 PSY 202 Abnormal Psychology 3 SH

 The course scrutinizes all major forms of psychopathology listed in the Diagnostic and Statistical Manual.
-Syndromes will be evaluated with regard to etiology, symptomology and treatment.
+Syndromes will be evaluated with regard to etiology, symptomatology and treatment.
 Representative research on all syndromes will be discussed.
 Every semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+Competency: Critical Thinking.

 PSY 203 Clinical Psychology 3 SH

 A course which focuses on theories, diagnostic techniques and treatment modalities in the field of clinical psychology.
 Consideration will also be given to social, legal and philosophical issues in the assessment and treatment of mental illness as well as in problems of daily living.
 Every semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+Competency: Critical Thinking.

 PSY 204 Psychological Statistics 3 SH

 The course will cover inferential statistical procedures employed in psychological research.
 Emphasis will be on teaching students the appropriate statistical test to employ for a given experimental design.
 Every semester.
-Prerequisite: PSY 100 and PSY 201; minimum grade of “C-” in PSY 201.
-General Education: Psychology.
+Prerequisite: PSY 100; Psychology major.
+Competency:

 PSY 205 Social Psychology 3 SH

 The study of human behavior as affected by social stimulus variables.
 The course is experimentally oriented and covers such topics as: attitudes; interpersonal perception and attraction; attributions; and structure and dynamics of groups and social motivations (e.g., affiliation, aggression, conformity, altruism, obedience, etc.).
 Every semester.
 Prerequisite: PSY 100.
-General Education: Psychology.
+Competency: Critical Thinking.